ariasant/ML-accreted-vs-insitu/README.md

 ## TML_ARTEMIS, TML_Auriga

-Models implementing the transformational machine learning technique.
+These are subclasses of `tensorflow.keras.Model` objects.
 The models are based on an ensemble of MLPs, each of which is `tensorflow.keras.Model` object.
 During the prediction, *x* is passed to each MLP in the ensemble.
 The resulting ensemble of predictions is then used as an input to another MLP.
 Method:
 ```
 .predict(x,
          threshold=None